 Milwaukee’s last hope was designated hitter, Joey Meyer, and he quickly found himself down 0-2 in the count.
-With fans on pins and needles, and Meyer facing Dennis Eckersley (one of the greatest relievers of all time), the heavy-set rookie dug in, and much to my parents’ dismay, he slapped a clutch base hit to right to send the game into extra innings.
+Facing one of the greatest relievers of all-time (Dennis Eckersley), the heavy-set rookie dug in, and much to my parents’ dismay, he slapped a clutch base hit to right to send the game into extra innings.

 The Bash Brothers’ home runs along with the Brewers’ comeback definitely added to my birthday experience, but what sticks out most of all came next.